MatanIsaac/AsteroidsRemake/README.md

 ### <div align="center">Disclaimer</div>
 <div align="center">
-This project was inspired by the One Lone Coder [Asteroids - Tutorial](https://www.youtube.com/watch?v=QgDR8LrRZhk "OLC-Asteroids")
+This project was inspired by the One Lone Coder  [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine).